cloudcreate-dk/essentials-components/README.md

 ```

 # Event Sourced Aggregates

-This library focuses on providing different flavours of Event Source Aggregates
+This library focuses on providing different flavours of Event Source Aggregates that are built to work with the `EventStore` concept.

-Example of an Aggregate design where the Aggregate contains the command method and all event handlers and state is contained within an `AggregateState` object:
+The `EventStore` is very flexible and doesn't specify any specific design requirements for an Aggregate or its Events, except that that have to be associated with an `AggregateType` (see the
+`AggregateType` sub section or the `EventStore` section for more information).

+This library supports multiple flavours of Aggregate design such as the `AggregateRoot`, `AggregateRootWithState` and the `FlexAggregate`.

 #### Order aggregate with separate state object

+Below is an example of an `Order` aggregate based on the `AggregateRootWithState` concept, where the Aggregate contains the command methods and all event handlers and state are contained
+within an `AggregateState` object, which in this case is called the `OrderState`:

 ```
 public class Order extends AggregateRootWithState<OrderId, OrderState, Order> {
     public Order() {